bvanderlaan/cleachtadh/backend/Readme.md

 It also hosts interactive documentation for its RESTful APIs at its `/docs` route.
 For details on how to use the APIs start the cleachtadh service and navigate to its `/docs` route.

+The first time the Cleachtadh API node comes up it will publish a Web User Interface on it's root route _if_ and only if the data store has zero users setup.
+If no Administrator user exists in the data store the WUI will be accessible and provide a form for creating the administrator user.
+Once the form is submitted the administrator user will be created then the WUI will be removed.

 ### Installation

 To install cleachtadh in a non-Containerized environment you need to setup a server running Node.js.